-This Part is applicable to-

-- (a) meat premises processing animals, including game and poultry, and producing meat and meat products for human consumption; and - (b) pet food works licensed under Meat Hygiene Act 1985.
+- (a) This Part is applicable to- - (i) meat premises processing animals, including game and poultry, and producing meat and meat products for human consumption; and - (ii) pet food works licensed under Meat Hygiene Act 1985. - (b) Meat premises must be constructed in such a manner that- - (i) does not jeopardise animal welfare; and - (ii) provides for hygienic processing of animals; and - (iii) ensures the wholesomeness of meat and meat products.